 A purpose built KS2 primary school centred around healthy learning environments

-Working closely with the Head Teacher and Council the new school building responds and enhances the existing school’s site creating child centred external learning spaces consisting of new play, garden and courtyard areas.
+We design schools to create inspiring, flexible and sustainable educational environments for the next generation.
+Working closely with the teachers, pupils and Wiltshire Council, the new school building responds and enhances the existing school’s provision creating child centred internal and external learning spaces.

 Recent research by the Royal Institute of British Architects (RIBA) has identified that a well designed primary school and secondary school classroom has been shown to explain a 16% increase in learning progress over a year, that’s equivalent to one years worth of pupil progress!
 Cost-effectiveness and a learning environment that has a positive impact upon pupils and staff can be mutually reinforcing.